Opioid Dependency: What to Look For if Someone You Know Has A Problem

 4. Failure to Meet Social Obligations

-Missing scheduled or important life events whether socially or for work or family “can be indicative of a substance use disorder and necessitate help,” said McHale.
+Missing scheduled or important life events whether socially or professionally “often indicate substance use disorder,” said McHale.

 How you can help